AsjadOooO/Addresing-tovade-issue/README.md

 - asked bunch of questions related to coding and he failed in everyone of that screen shot giving below

-- Then he starting gathering the issue of a guy name Assasin which was on old about another kid who was accussing us and i got his number ofc and talked with his dad I'm Addressing the screenshort and everything down there so that issue got resolved (Assassin#1234)
+- Then he starting gathering the issue of a guy name Assasin which was on old story about another kid who was accussing us and i got his number ofc and talked with his dad I'm Addressing the screenshort and everything down there so that issue got resolved (Assassin#1234) (not leaking his number because the issue has been solved)

 - He is also and racist used the N word with hard R which highly agaist discord tos also Everyscreen short is given below